GLOBAL MARKETS-Asian shares fall as Delta fears eclipse Wall Street uptick | Business

 GLOBAL MARKETS-Asian shares fall as Delta fears eclipse Wall Street uptick

-Asian shares failed to follow a strong close on Wall Street with fears about the spread of the Delta variant of the coronavirus weighing on sentiment even as tame U.S. inflation eased fears the Federal Reserve would rush to reduce its economic support.
-That data also caused dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight though both were steadier in Asian hours.
+Those consumer price inflation figures also caused the dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight, though both were steadier in Asian hours.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.51% in early trading, dragged by a 0.79% decline in Chinese bluechips and a 0.54% fall in the Hong Kong benchmark as weaker-than-expected lending data on the mainland triggered liquidity concerns.

-Asian shares failed to follow a strong close on Wall Street with fears about the spread of the Delta variant of the coronavirus weighing on sentiment even as tame U.S. inflation eased fears the Federal Reserve would rush to reduce its economic support.
+Asian shares retreated on Thursday as worries about Chinese regulatory changes and the spread of the Delta variant of the coronavirus weighed on sentiment despite tame U.S. inflation easing fears the Federal Reserve would rush to reduce support.
+Those consumer price inflation figures also caused the dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight, though both were steadier in Asian hours.

-That data also caused dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight though both were steadier in Asian hours.
-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.25% in early trading, dragged by a 0.24% decline in Chinese bluchips.
-The Hong Kong benchmark fell 0.2% while Australian shares were largely flat and Japan's Nikkei rose 0.35%.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.51% in early trading, dragged by a 0.79% decline in Chinese blue-chips and a 0.54% fall in the Hong Kong benchmark as weaker-than-expected lending data on the mainland triggered liquidity concerns.
+Among the biggest decliners was Chinese online insurer ZhongAn which fell 13.47% after state media said China's banking and insurance regulator would step up scrutiny of the country's online insurance companies.

+Nervous traders have been quick to respond to remarks from Chinese state media and officials, after many were surprised by last month's tougher-than-expected new rules for the private tutoring sector https://www.reuters.com/world/china/chinas-tal-education-expects-hit-new-private-tutoring-rules-2021-07-25, one of several regulatory crackdowns that have roiled sectors from technology to property https://www.reuters.com/world/china/education-bitcoin-chinas-season-regulatory-crackdown-2021-07-27.
+"China's growth is slowing and the recent regulatory oversight issues have presented headwinds for investors which have broader region-wide implications.
+The Delta variant spread is also worrying given (Asia's) low vaccination rate," said David Chao, Global Market Strategist, Asia Pacific (ex-Japan) at Invesco.

-Oil largely held onto gains from earlier in the week, U.S. crude dipped 0.03% to $69.23 a barrel.
+Oil largely held on to gains from earlier in the week, U.S. crude dipped 0.03% to $69.23 a barrel.
 Brent crude was flat at $71.43 per barrel.
-Gold also held on to overnight gains on Thursday, with the spot price down 0.1% having risen 1.3% in the previous session.
-Easing of fears about higher interest rates would typically help the non-interest bearing asset.
+Gold also held on to overnight gains, with the spot price down 0.1% having risen 1.3% in the previous session.
+Easing fears about higher interest rates would typically help the non-interest-bearing asset.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)